 There are some criteria’s which are required to be fulfilled by deposit-taking NBFC’s:

-These are the NBFC’s which cannot accept deposit.
+These are the NBFC’s which cannot accept the deposit.
 They can only lend but cannot accept deposits from public other than paying back of the borrowed money.
 These types of NBFC depends on Banks, Corporate Houses, and Private Equity Firms for taking deposits.

 Non-Banking Companies are further classified on the basis of their size

 As per the Reserve Bank of India Act, 1934, no company can commence the business of NBFC unless it has obtained the certificate of registration and having a net owned fund of Rs.
 2 Crore.

 For NBFC registration with RBI , an application to Regional Office of Reserve Bank of India should be made along with the required documentation.

 Note: Net Owned Fund = Owned Fund – Investment in subsidiaries or other NBFC.

 A time period has been provided regarding the maximum and minimum time limit for which NBFC can accept the deposit.

 Minimum time period: 12 months.